 - Truly unlimited downloads with no usage cap

-- Download speeds of up to 40Mb - better than some fibre optic connections
+- Average download speeds of up to 20Mb in London and 24Mb in Swindon - better than some fibre optic connections

 - Mobile broadband deals available, including combined bundles with home broadband